selkies-project/selkies-gstreamer/docs/firewall.md

 ### Self-Hosted Instances

-For standalone self-hosted instances, **open UDP ports 49152–65535 in your host server network**.
+For standalone self-hosted instances, **open UDP and TCP ports 49152–65535 in your host server network**.

 A configuration in your internet router called `Full Cone NAT` (otherwise called peer-to-peer/P2P mode or game mode) or (if not available) `(Address-)Restricted Cone NAT` is another alternative.